List of ambassadors of Switzerland to France: Solothurn – the City of Ambassadors

+The courtyard of the Ambassadorenhof in Solothurn in the late 1770s.

 It was not until 1530 that the French ambassador moved into permanent residence on Swiss territory, in the city of Solothurn.
 The ambassador had his seat in the Ambassadorenhof, a building that still exists today.
-In 1717, however, a major fire destroyed large parts of the ambassador's residence.
+On 19 May 1717, however, a major fire destroyed large parts of the ambassador's residence.
 In 1725, the residence was rebuilt, according to the plans of the Vorarlberg architect Franz Beer.
-The first French ambassador to move into the Ambassadorenhof was Louis Daugerant, Seigneur de Boisrigaut.
+The first French ambassador to move into the Ambassadorenhof was Louis d'Augerand, Seigneur de Boisrigaut.
 The presence of the French ambassador significantly increased the importance of Solothurn and unofficially made the city a center of the political, economic and social life of the Old Swiss Confederacy.
 Therefore, the city of Solothurn is still called the City of Ambassadors today.
 However, the last French ambassador in Solothurn, Charles-Olivier de Saint-Georges, Marquis de Vérac, left the city in 1792 during the French Revolution.
 The French ambassador has resided in Bern since 1799.

 In the heyday of the 18th century, many personalities visited the French ambassadors in Solothurn.
-Among the most famous were Voltaire and Giacomo Casanova, who visited Ambassador Anne-Théodore Chevignard, Chevalier de Chavigny, Comte de Toulongeon et Baron d'Uchon, in 1756 and 1758 (Voltaire) and in May and June 1760 (Casanova) respectively.
+Among the most famous visitors were Voltaire, who visited in 1756 and 1758, and Giacomo Casanova, who stayed in May and June 1760, both hosted by Ambassador Anne-Théodore Chevignard, Chevalier de Chavigny, Comte de Toulongeon et Baron d'Uchon.

 Monsieur l'Ambassadeur and the Special Relationship

 Seven copies of this Alliance Tapestry were made (executed between 1665 and 1742).
 Four of the seven copies have survived.
-In addition to the copy in the Hôtel de Besenval, there is also a copy in the Château de Versailles, in the Museum of the Gobelins Manufactory and in the Swiss National Museum in Zürich, as seen in the picture (acquired by the Gottfried Keller Foundation in Paris in 1896).
+In addition to the copy in the Hôtel de Besenval, there is also a copy in the Château de Versailles, in the Museum of the Gobelins Manufactory and in the Swiss National Museum in Zürich, as seen in the picture (acquired by the Gottfried Keller Foundation in Paris in June 1896 as part of the sale of the Dreyfus-de Gonzalès Collection for FRF 88,000).

-An interesting aspect of Franco-Swiss diplomatic history is that until 1953 only the French head of mission was allowed to hold the title of ambassador to Switzerland.
-It was only from February 1953 that all foreign heads of mission in Switzerland, previously envoys, were allowed to hold the title.
+An interesting aspect of Franco-Swiss diplomatic history is that, until 1953, only the French head of mission was permitted to hold the title of Ambassador to Switzerland.
+It was only from February 1953 that all foreign heads of mission in Switzerland, previously envoys, were allowed to bear the title.

+Times had changed.
+By the end of 1955, the Federal Council recognised that the title of ambassador, due to its widespread use, no longer carried its former prestige.
+The Swiss Confederation took this as an opportunity to gradually promote its heads of mission from envoys to ambassadors, thereby raising legations to the rank of embassies.
+The Swiss Legation in Paris was upgraded to an embassy in 1957, and the process was completed in 1964 with the elevation of the last two Swiss legations.